harrycresswell/hc/content/page/design-consulting.md

 ### Marketing: Landing page and mailing list

-If you have a product or even just an idea for one, then you should probably get it out in the real world and start to collect data.
-This is a low risk way of finding out if your idea has potential.
+If you have a product or even just an idea for one, then it's time to get it out into the real world and collect some data.
+This is the a great, low risk way of finding out if your product has potential.

-I'll design and build **a simple one page landing page** and set you up with **a mailing list**, so you can collect emails (interest) and start building your customer base.
+I'll design and build **a simple one page landing page** and set you up with **a mailing list**, so you can collect emails and start building your customer base.

 Remember those old *'coming soon'* pages, sort of like that but super charged with function and filled with purpose.